 Support Your R&D Team with Tax Credits

-As an organization that invests in R&D, you’re eligible for the US government’s R&D tax incentive (or SR&ED if you’re based in Canada).
+As a startup investing in R&D, you’re eligible for the US government’s R&D tax incentive (or SR&ED if you’re based in Canada).
 When you file for tax credits, you can get a portion of your R&D investment back and use it to fund additional research projects.
+Or, perhaps you’re still developing your R&D strategy for your startup and you need some help getting things off the ground – either way, Boast can help.

 With an AI platform like Boast, you can automatically compile all the documentation you need to file for a tax credit, saving time and maximizing your claim.